Pattern avoiding permutations and independent sets in graphs: Permutations avoiding

 \section{Permutations avoiding $123$}

 Consider drawing a permutation that avoids $123$ on a staircase grid.
 Take for example the permutation $639871542$ shown in Figure~\ref{fig:lrmgrid-123}.

-Notice that now every rectangular region of boxes is decreasing, instead of increasing in the case of the $132$-avoiding permutations, and the existence of points in a box produces constraints on boxes southwest and northeast of it.
+Every rectangular region of boxes is decreasing, instead of increasing in the case of the $132$-avoiding permutations, and the existence of points in a box implies boxes southwest and northeast of it must be empty.
 We are naturally lead to the following definition: